GlobalFishingWatch/map-client/README.md

 #### PORT

-Port in which the node server will listen for incmming connections
+Port in which the node server will listen for incoming connections

 #### GOOGLE_API_KEY